top of page

 What is TARA?

-TARA is a 14-week part-time program that builds technical AI safety skills for talent across the Asia-Pacific region (APAC).
-Twice a year (March-June and September-December), participants work through the ARENA curriculum via full-day Saturday sessions (9:30 AM - 5:00 PM) plus 2-7 hours of independent learning during the week.
+The Technical Alignment Research Accelerator (TARA) is a 14-week part-time program that builds technical AI safety skills for talent across the Asia-Pacific region (APAC).
+Twice a year (March-June and September-December), participants work through the ARENA curriculum via full-day Saturday sessions plus 2-7 hours of independent learning during the week.

 You'll learn and implement key concepts like transformer architectures, mechanistic interpretability, reinforcement learning, and model evaluation techniques.
 Working in groups of 10-20 participants, you'll practice pair programming - where two people collaborate on code together, taking turns to write and review - all under the guidance of an experienced Teaching Assistant (TA).